Printer driver: DOS

 DOS supports predefined character devices PRN:, LPT1:, LPT2: and LPT3: associated with parallel printers supported in the system.
 Similarly, serial printers can be used with AUX:, COM1:, COM2:, COM3: and COM4:.

 Users can use commands like, for example, "COPY file1 LPT1:" to print the content of a file to a printer.
 The contents is transferred to the printer without any interpretation.
 Therefore, this method of printing is either for files already stored in the corresponding printer's language or for generic text files without more than simple line-oriented formatting.

 DOS also provides a dynamically loadable print spooler named PRINT as well as optional support to support screen captures also in graphics mode through GRAPHICS.
 If the optional character device driver PRINTER.SYS is loaded, DOS provides its code page switching support also for the associated printers—different types of dot matrix and ink jet printers are supported by default.

 Beyond this, there are no system-wide printer-specific drivers for use at application level under MS-DOS/PC DOS.
 Under DR-DOS, however, the SCRIPT command can be loaded to run in the background in order to intercept and convert printer output from applications into PostScript to support PS-capable printers also by applications not supporting them directly.

 In order to support more complex printing for different models of printers, each application (e.g. a word processor) may be shipped with its own printer drivers, which were essentially descriptions of printer escape sequences.
 Printers, too, have been supplied with drivers for the most popular applications.
 In addition, it's possible for applications to include tools for editing printer description, in case there was no ready driver.
 In the days when DOS was widely used, many printers had emulation modes for Epson FX-80 and IBM Proprinter commands.
 Many more recent laser printers also have emulation modes for HP PCL (HP LaserJet) or PostScript printers which will work in DOS.
 It appears that these are also compatible with Windows 3.x.

 Windows

 On Microsoft Windows systems, printer drivers make use of GDI (Unidrv or PScript-based) or XPS (XPSDrv).
 Programs then use the same standard APIs to draw text and pictures both on screen and on paper.
 Printers which use GDI natively are commonly referred to as Winprinters and are considered incompatible with other operating systems, although there is software (such as PrintFil) which will make these printers work in a DOS prompt within Windows.

 Win32 APIs also allow applications to send data directly to the spooler, bypassing the printer driver; however, few applications actually use this option.

-The printer driver is usually located on the C:\Windows\System32\DriverStore\FileRepository folder on a Windows machine.
+On Windows 7, the printer driver is usually located in either the C:\Windows\System32\DriverStore\FileRepository or C:\Windows\System32\spool\DRIVERS\x64\3 folders.